Confronting infrared divergences in de Sitter: loops, logarithms and the stochastic formalism: Introduction

 Conversely, theories with $m \ll m_{\rm IR}$ describe effectively massless fields.
 In this case, mode functions do not decay in the interval $\Lambda_{\rm IR} \ll p \ll H$ because they are largely insensitive to the mass parameter, while for $p \sim \Lambda_{\rm IR}$, nonlinear interactions dominate, rendering the quadratic mass term operationally irrelevant.
 Nevertheless, a fiducial mass of order $m_{\rm IR}$ can still be introduced as a regulator in perturbative computations~\cite{Arai:2011dd}, capturing the effects of $\Lambda_{\rm IR}$ and thus the breaking of the shift symmetry.
 For external momenta $p \gg \Lambda_{\rm IR}$, a mass regulator $m \simeq m_{\rm IR}$ effectively controls IR divergences.
 In this regime, observable correlation functions remain de Sitter invariant, but exhibit divergences that scale as $H^2 / m_{\rm IR}^2$~\cite{Allen:1987tz,Huenupi:2024ksc}, or equivalently---using Eq.~\eqref{mir}---as $\ln(H / \Lambda_{\rm IR})$~\cite{Huenupi:2024ksc}.

 All in all, observables must remain de Sitter invariant regardless of the value of the mass parameter $m$, both in the exactly massless case $m = 0$ and in the formal massless limit $m = m_{\rm IR} \to 0$, where $\mathcal{V}(\varphi) \neq 0$ is allowed.
 The crucial question, then, is whether IR divergences---which scale as $H^2 / m_{\rm IR}^2 \sim \ln(H/\Lambda_{\rm IR})$---can be renormalized in such a way that observables (i.e., correlation functions) become independent of the fiducial mass parameter $m_{\rm IR}$, which is set by the physical IR cutoff scale $\Lambda_{\rm IR}$ of the theory.
 We will argue that this is indeed the case: IR divergences arising from loop corrections can be handled using standard effective field theory methods, in which the effects from non-perturbative scales are systematically encoded through effective operators valid at perturbative scales.
-This procedure yields finite, de Sitter-invariant correlation functions in momentum space, valid for external momenta above the threshold $\Lambda_{\rm IR}$~\footnote{A physical IR momentum cutoff has been advocated in Refs.~\cite{Chen:2018brw,Chen:2018uul,Palma:2023idj,Palma:2023uwo,Huenupi:2024ksc,Huenupi:2024ztu,Burgess:2009bs,Burgess:2010dd,Negro:2024bbf,Urakawa:2009gb,Urakawa:2009my,Tanaka:2013caa}.
-In addition, computations of correlators via the wavefunction of the universe approach, agree with a physical IR regulator~\cite{Anninos:2014lwa,Pajer:2020wxk,Melville:2021lst, Lee:2023jby,Huenupi:2024ztu}.}.
+This procedure yields finite, de Sitter-invariant correlation functions in momentum space, valid for external momenta above the threshold $\Lambda_{\rm IR}$~\footnote{A physical IR momentum-cutoff has been advocated in Refs.~\cite{Palma:2017lww,Chen:2018brw,Chen:2018uul,Palma:2023idj,Palma:2023uwo,Huenupi:2024ksc,Burgess:2009bs,Burgess:2010dd,Negro:2024bbf,Urakawa:2009gb,Urakawa:2009my,Tanaka:2013caa}.
+Computations of correlators via the wavefunction of the universe approach, also support a physical IR regulator~\cite{Anninos:2014lwa,Melville:2021lst,Lee:2023jby,Huenupi:2024ztu}.
+In addition, a de Sitter invariant approach is compatible with the bootstrap program~\cite{Arkani-Hamed:2018kmz}.
+The boostless bootstrap~\cite{Pajer:2020wxk,Pimentel:2022fsc} on the other hand, departs from the dS isometries in an effort to capture slow-roll effects during inflation, or incorporate effects stemming from the finite duration of inflation~\cite{Wang:2022eop}.
+Since we are considering rigid dS, these latter cases are not relevant for our purpose.
+Finally, it would be interesting to compare with lower dimensional exactly solvable setups like for example the one considered in~\cite{Anninos:2024fty}.}.